NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/6_documenting_extension.rst

 Within ``docs/source``, edit ``credits.rst``, ``description.rst``, and ``release_notes.rst``, then rerun ``make html``.

 Now that you have created documentation for you extension, it is time to learn how to publish in in the NDX catalog.

+See shared extensions and how to share your extension on the `NDX Catalog website <https://nwb-extensions.github.io/>`_.